Data Processing Addendum

 1. Interpretation

-• (a) "Swiss FDPA" means the Swiss Federal Act on Data Protection of 25 September 2020 (in force as of 1 September 2023), and the Swiss Ordinance on Data Protection of 31 August 2022, as each may be amended from time to time.
+Where this Addendum uses terms that are defined in the SCCs, those terms will have the same meaning as in the SCCs.
+In addition: (a) “Swiss FDPA” means the Swiss Federal Act on Data Protection of 25 September 2020 (in force as of 1 September 2023), and the Swiss Ordinance on Data Protection of 31 August 2022, as each may be amended from time to time; (b) “FDPIC” means the Swiss Federal Data Protection and Information Commissioner.

-1.2 This Addendum will be read and interpreted in light of the provisions of the Swiss FDPA, and so that it fulfills the intention for it to provide appropriate safeguards as required by Article 16 of the Swiss FDPA.
+This Addendum will be read and interpreted in light of the provisions of the Swiss FDPA so that it fulfills the intention to provide appropriate safeguards as required by Article 16 of the Swiss FDPA, and will not be interpreted in a way that conflicts with rights and obligations provided for in the Swiss FDPA.

 2. Hierarchy